Wdavery/broke-backup.sh/README.md

 The script has been written to be self-documented and should be fairly easy to follow but it's overall flow is:

-1. **if** today's backup already exists, send a forced backup email
+- **if** today's backup already exists:

-   - You may want this for two reasons:
+  - send a forced backup email—You may want this for two reasons:
     - You've just started using broke-backup.sh and want an off-location backup before the 1st of the month rolls around
     - Testing your configuration

-2. **else** run today's backup to the user-defined backup folder
+- **else** run today's backup to the user-defined backup folder

-3. **if** today is the 1st of the month, send a monthly backup email
+  - **if** today is the 1st of the month;
+    - send a monthly backup email; and

-4. Archive 1st of month backups into the `/Archives` sub-directory as `.tar.xz`
+    - Archive a copy into the `/Archives` sub-directory as `.tar.xz`

-5. Delete backups older than 2 weeks
+- Delete backups older than 2 weeks

 ### Current Limitations

-- Two folders cannot have the same name
+- Two sources cannot have the same name

   - `/example/media/path` and `/example/cloud/path` will both output to **`path.txt`**—the second backup will overwrite the first

 - File modification times of the backup will be fudged

-  - When a backup is finished, it is backdated to 00:00 of the current day so the cleanup logic works consistently.
+  - When a backup job is finished, the directory will be backdated to 00:00 of the current day so the cleanup logic works consistently.